raft-tech/message_webhook_proxy/README.md

 Before you start, you will need to complete a few tasks.

 ### Create a Bot
-Follow [Mattermost documentation](https://docs.mattermost.com/developer/bot-accounts.html#bot-account-creation) to cereate one.
+Follow [Mattermost documentation](https://docs.mattermost.com/developer/bot-accounts.html#bot-account-creation) to create one.

-### Create a Bot Acess Token
+### Create a Bot Access Token
-Create an `bot access token` and add the bot a team and channel before it will be able to post messages.
+Create a `bot access token`.
+You will need to add the bot to a team and channel before it will be able to post messages.
 When you create a bot, you will see a `Token ID`.
 That is **NOT** what you are looking for.
 Click on `Create New Token` and type in a description.
 This will create an `Access Token` and a warning message urging you to copy it.
 That is the one you are looking for.

 ### Getting the channel_id
 The most challenging aspect is retrieving the `channel_id`.
-In order for the bot to be able to post messages you need the `channel_id` not `name`.
-To do so, use dev tools in browser and click on the `Members` button.
+In order for the bot to be able to post messages, you need the `channel_id` not `name`.
+To do so, use the dev tools in your browser and click on the `Members` button.
 In the network tab, you should be able to find a request similar to

 ```
 <mattermost_url>/api/v4/users?in_channel=1oy45tbdjpej5pftygr5be7k1c&page=0&per_page=100&sort=status